The Man-Monkey Conflict in India - Absurd but True!

 The New Age of Old World Monkeys

 I'm from a beautiful country called India which has some wonderful and incredible stories associated with it.
-Indian culture and heritage is extraordinary and you can never cease to be amazed by the uniqueness of it all.
+Indian culture is extraordinary and you can never cease to be amazed by the uniqueness of it all.
 In this country, people worship many Hindu gods and goddesses.

 Ramayana and Mahabarata - the two classical Hindu epics - depicts most animals such as bulls and cows as holy creatures.
 Ramayana contains a very notable character in it - Hanuman (The Monkey God) who is considered as Lord Rama's helper in the epic Hindu tale.

-Because of this very reason, monkeys are considered as sacred creatures in most parts of the country.
+Because of this very reason, monkeys are considered sacred in most parts of the country.
 They are allowed to roam around freely, do whatever they want, and also eat whatever their little heart desires.

 Keep on reading to know more.

-Have No Fear When The Monkeys Are Here?
+Have No Fear When the Monkeys Are Here?

 I was in my car when I noticed a large group of monkeys enjoying their snack offered by devotees outside the temple.
 I was really amused by it all.
 They didn't appear to be the least bit scared of us humans and just continued with their daily activities.

 When I went on a family tour to Ooty, a monkey literally snatched a packet of chips away from us.

 Now imagine this same sort of situation happening at a more religious place with more devotees.
 More food is offered and as a result, more monkeys relocate to the place.
 This is what you see at Vrindavan, India.